albertvisser/albums/readme.rst

 Microsoft Access.

 After I had discovered Python and the phenomenon of "dynamic web pages" I rebuilt this for use on a local web server.
-This was with communication over simple cgi and data storage in the form of XML files.
+This was with communication over simple CGI and data storage in the form of XML files.
 After somebody asked me "why don't you use a framework?"
 I rebuilt it in Django and the result is this application.